Mood Disorders and Addiction Treatment

 Today, the medical community is better equipped than ever to treat mood disorders and help clients regain the emotional stability they need to live full, productive, and happy lives.
 When mood disorders are accompanied by drug addiction, however, you need more than what single-focus psychiatric treatment alone can offer you; you need specialized dual diagnosis treatment.

-Dual diagnosis treatment combines the most effect therapies for both your mood disorder and your drug addiction to ensure that the full scope of your needs is addressed in a way that is meaningful and relevant to you.
+Residential dual diagnosis drug treatment and rehab combines the most effect therapies for both your mood disorder and your drug addiction to ensure that the full scope of your needs is addressed in a way that is meaningful and relevant to you.
 The most effective therapeutic modalities for mood disorders and addiction include:

 - Cognitive Behavioral Therapy